sensel/morph-docs/docs/app.md

  * Press - Message type to send on Pressure. *MPE standard is to send Channel Aftertouch for pressure.*
  * X - Message type to send on X, or side-to-side, motions on the control. *MPE standard is to send Pitch Bend messages for X.*
  * Y - Message type ot send on Y, or up-down motions on the control. *MPE standard is to send CC 74 messages for Y.*
- * Bend Range - Pitch bend range for any pitch bend events.
+ * Pitch Bend - Pitch bend range for any pitch bend events.
  * Threshold - pressure threshold.
 Lower values make the control require less pressure to register a press.
  * 14-bit - Check on to send 14-bit resolution messages for Pressure and Y dimensions.
 This adds an additional Continuous Controller to the data output to create two 7-bit messages.
  * Absolute X Position - If on, then the physical center of the control is the center point for X. If off, then the point of initial contact is the center point for X values.